-Recently, I published an A/B split testing case study where an eCommerce store reduced bounce rate by 20%.
-Some of the blog readers were worried about statistical significance of the results.
+Recently, I published an A/B split testing case study where an eCommerce store reduced the bounce rate by 20%.
+Some of the blog readers were worried about the statistical significance of the results.
 Their main concern was that a value of 125-150 visitors per variation is not enough to produce reliable results.
 This concern is a typical by-product of having superficial knowledge of statistics which powers A/B (and multivariate) testing.
-I’m writing this post to provide an essential primer on mathematics of testing so that you never jump to a conclusion on reliability of a test results simply on the basis of number of visitors.
+I’m writing this post to provide an essential primer on the mathematics of A/B split testing so that you never jump to a conclusion on the reliability of test results simply on the basis of the number of visitors.

 Imagine your website as a black box containing balls of two colors (red and green) in unequal proportions.
-Every time a visitor arrives on your website he takes out a ball from that box: if it is green, he makes a purchase.
-If the ball is of red color, he leaves the website.
+Every time a visitor arrives on your website, he takes out a ball from that box: if it is green, he makes a purchase.
+If the ball is red, he leaves the website.
 This way, essentially, that black box decides the conversion rate of your website.

-A key point to note here is that you cannot look inside the box to count the number of balls of different colors in order to determine true conversion rate.
+A key point to note here is that you cannot look inside the box to count the number of balls of different colors to determine the true conversion rate.
 You can only estimate the conversion rate based on different balls you see coming out of that box.
-Because conversion rate is an estimate (or a guess), you always have a range for it; never a single value.
+Because conversion rate is an estimate (or a guess), you always have a range for it, never a single value.
 For example, mathematically, the way you describe a range is:

 “Based on the information I have, 95% of the times conversion rate of my website ranges from 4.5%-7%.”

-As you would expect, with more number of visitors, you get to observe more number of balls.
-Hence, your range gets narrower and your estimate starts approaching true conversion rate.
+As you would expect, with more visitors, you get to observe more balls.
+Hence, your range gets narrower, and your estimate starts approaching the true conversion rate.

 Now imagine that you repeat this experiment multiple times.
-It is very likely that, due to chance, every single time you will calculate a different value of p.
-Having all (different) values of p, you get a range for the conversion rate (which is what we want for next step of analysis).
+It is very likely that, due to chance, every single time, you will calculate a different value of p.
+Having all (different) values of p, you get a range for the conversion rate (which is what we want for the next step of analysis).
 To avoid doing repeated experiments, statistics has a neat trick in its toolbox.
-There is a concept called standard error, which tells how much deviation from average conversion rate (p) can be expected if this experiment is repeated multiple times.
-Smaller the deviation, more confident you can be about estimating true conversion rate.
-For a given conversion rate (p) and number of trials (n), standard error is calculated as:
+There is a concept called standard error, which tells how much deviation from the average conversion rate (p) can be expected if this experiment is repeated multiple times.
+The smaller the deviation, the more confident you can be about estimating the true conversion rate.
+For a given conversion rate (p) and the number of trials (n), the standard error is calculated as:

-(In Visual Website Optimizer, when we show conversion rate range in reports, we show it for 80%, not 95%.
-So we multiply standard error by 1.28)
+(In VWO, when we show the conversion rate range in reports, we show it for 80%, not 95%.
+So we multiply standard error by 1.28).

-As an example, suppose control conversion rate has a range of 6.5% ± 1.5% and a variation has range of 9% ± 1%.
-In this case, there is no overlap and you can be sure about the reliability of results.
+As an example, suppose control conversion rate has a range of 6.5% ± 1.5% and a variation has a range of 9% ± 1%.
+In this case, there is no overlap, and you can be sure about the reliability of the results.

-Okay, not really simple but it is definitely intuitive.
-To save the trouble of doing all the math by yourself, either use a tool like Visual Website Optimizer which automatically does all the number crunching for you.
+Okay, not really simple, but it is definitely intuitive.
+To save the trouble of doing all the math by yourself, either use a tool like VWO Testing which automatically does all the number crunching for you.
 Or, if you are doing a test manually (such as for Adwords), use our free A/B split test significance calculator.